The Zen Miracle Cure for Anxiety & PTSD

 The samurai understood that Zen is the perfect practice for people facing death every single day of their lives.

 Doing Zen in the samurai way can resolve your anxious mental turmoil and keep you from being "stressed out" by anything at all.
 The samurai form of Zen was "Mokuso," which translates as "Stilling Thoughts."
-This was usually done while sitting in the Seika posture (see above).
+This was usually done while sitting in the Seiza posture (see above).

 Anyone at all can learn to do Mokuso.
 It is not so difficult.
 And the rewards are instantaneous.